New Ford Mustang: An Icon Reborn

-New Ford Mustang coupe and convertible are now available across the Middle East with a dynamic fresh design, revolutionary digital experience and enhanced performance.
-Immersive jet plane-style cockpit features an intuitive dual display, SYNC 4 connectivity, and“touch and swipe” controls powered by Unreal Engine software.
-Mustang Dark Horse is in its element on the track, with upgraded suspension, aerodynamics, and 5.0-liter V8 engine for race car-inspired performance.

-Riyadh, Kingdom of Saudi Arabia– New Mustang is an icon reborn, combining razor-sharp design with the signature styling that has captured the imaginations of drivers across the globe for 60 years.
+(MENAFN- Hill & Knowlton) Riyadh, Kingdom of Saudi Arabia, 20 March, 2024 – New Mustang is an icon reborn, combining razor-sharp design with the signature styling that has captured the imaginations of drivers across the globe for 60 years.

 The world’s bestselling sportscar features a digital cockpit supported by cutting-edge Unreal Engine computer game technology, enhanced performance, and an exhilarating driving experience.